-- The Compliance Task Group will nominate an appropriate person as the University's Data Protection Officer, who will be a person of sufficient knowledge and seniority in the University. - The nominated University Data Protection Officer is the Head of Governance and Compliance in the Governance and Compliance Office. - Bangor University has notified the Information Commissioner's Office that it processes personal data, and queries relating to the University's notification should be directed to the Data Protection Officer. - The University will make arrangements for the identity of the University's Data Protection Officer to be made known to all staff, students, consultants, contractors and volunteers and will also draw to their attention this Policy and associated documentation. - The Data Protection Officer is tasked with drawing up guidance, giving advice and promoting compliance with this policy in such a way as to ensure the easy, appropriate and timely retrieval of information. - The Data Protection Officer (or nominee) has access to all relevant documents relating to a legal compliance request and it is the Data Protection Officer (in consultation with the relevant senior officers) that will make the decisions regarding what information is released or exempted.
+- The Compliance Task Group will nominate an appropriate person as the University's Data Protection Officer, who will be a person of sufficient knowledge and seniority in the University. - The nominated University Data Protection Officer is the Legal & Compliance Manager, Governance Services. - Bangor University has notified the Information Commissioner's Office that it processes personal data, and queries relating to the University's notification should be directed to the Data Protection Officer. - The University will make arrangements for the identity of the University's Data Protection Officer to be made known to all staff, students, consultants, contractors and volunteers and will also draw to their attention this Policy and associated documentation. - The Data Protection Officer is tasked with drawing up guidance, giving advice and promoting compliance with this policy in such a way as to ensure the easy, appropriate and timely retrieval of information. - The Data Protection Officer (or nominee) has access to all relevant documents relating to a legal compliance request and it is the Data Protection Officer (in consultation with the relevant senior officers) that will make the decisions regarding what information is released or exempted.